 Students do not need to find their own clinical placements.
 We have long-standing relationships with many sites and supervisors and are able to place students in rotations.
-Every student receives an individualized rotation schedule and completes a 5-week clinical rotation in each of the following areas of medicine.
+Every student receives an individualized rotation schedule and completes clinical rotations in each of the following areas of medicine.
 The sequence varies for each student.

 Family Practice Medicine

 Only the elective rotation is chosen by the student and may be done in any medical specialty either in this country or abroad.
 The Clinical Faculty must approve all elective rotations to ensure they fulfill learning objectives and provide adequate supervision.